RIPE-NCC/ripe-atlas-software-probe/README.md

 | `TELNETD_PORT` | TCP port used for telnetd | `TELNETD_PORT=2023` |
 | `HTTP_POST_PORT` | TCP port used for httppost | `HTTPD_PORT=8080` |

+## Upgrading

+### v5090 and later

+For officially supported and provided packages, use your system's package manager to upgrade the package:

+* Debian: `apt update && apt upgrade`
+* Enterprise Linux: `dnf upgrade`

+### v5080 and earlier (`atlasswprobe`)

+Follow the [standard installation instructions](#installation) to upgrade to the latest version.

+See [the FAQ](#upgrade-from-atlasswprobe-5080) for more information about the upgrade process and changes.

+> [!NOTE]
+> We have tested the upgrade process thoroughly, but still recommend backing up your probe key and configuration files before upgrading.

 ## FAQ

 ### Generic installation instructions